TonyIvchenko/playground/README.md

 It now also uses changed-path filters so docs-only or config-only pushes can skip the heavier service-test and container-smoke jobs.
 The CI setup action now also caches the full shared Python dependency set, and Docker smoke builds use cached Buildx layers across runs.
+The local `make smoke` flow and the CI web-smoke jobs now share the same HTTP health polling script instead of maintaining separate retry loops.

 ## Service Docs